ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 instance ToRow Author where toRow = gtoRow
 ```

-`generic-sop` is a powerful library for dealing with data generically.
+`generics-sop` is a powerful library for dealing with data generically.
 By using
 heterogeneous lists, the techniques we've learnt at the value level naturally
 extend and we can begin to think of working with generic data in a declarative
 manner.
 For me, this appeal to familiar techniques makes it easy to dive